Campusoft/knowledge_base/cloud/azure/azure.md

 Paying for only the virtual machines, and associated storage and networking resources consumed makes AKS the most efficient and cost-effective container service on the market.

+# cloud provider cli - Azure CLI

+The Azure command-line interface (Azure CLI) is a set of commands used to create and manage Azure resources.
+The Azure CLI is available across Azure services and is designed to get you working quickly with Azure, with an emphasis on automation.

+The Azure Command-Line Interface (CLI) is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.
+It allows the execution of commands through a terminal using interactive command-line prompts or a script.

 # Referencias

 ***Build microservices on Azure***